 “I’m nervous that I’m going to be sent back to the office ‘just because,’” she added.
 “What should I say to my boss?”

 While these will largely vary depending on which state you live in, certain protections might add some legal weight to your desire to stay home.
-The recently passed Families First Coronavirus Response Act, for instance, was designed primarily to buffer the economy — but it also includes some expanded worker protections through Dec.
+The Families First Coronavirus Response Act, for instance, was designed primarily to buffer the economy — but it also includes some expanded worker protections through Dec.
 31st.
 Time wrote about these protections and others like them; do your research and see which laws apply to you.
 Although it isn’t necessarily advised to begin things with your boss by stating your legal rights, if the conversation comes to that, it’s better to know what protections you have in advance.

 It’s possible that even if no one on your team worked 100% remotely prior to COVID, there might be some existing company policies in place that could help your argument.
 Make sure you understand what your organization’s official stance is on telecommuting.
 Ask (trusted) colleagues if they know anyone at the company who worked remotely before COVID, and get in touch with those people if you can to learn how they negotiated for their remote benefit.

 As is true when negotiating for anything at work, you should enter into the conversation with your boss with an airtight argument not about how remote work will benefit you, but about how it’ll benefit them.
 Maybe you feel that, given the current circumstances, you shouldn’t have to sell this ask so hard.
 Still, it’s going to go over better with your boss if you’re able to rattle off a list of ways the company and/or your work performance will be improved by staying remote.
-Now’s a great time to list off any wins or boosts in productivity you’ve shown while working remote since the start of COVID, too — ideally, you can use this evidence as built-in ammo.
+Now’s a great time to list off any wins or boosts in productivity you’ve shown while working remotely since the start of COVID, too — ideally, you can use this evidence as built-in ammo.